ramgorthi04/gist/duckdb_hints.md

 ## Successful Queries

-### Get data on a particular SKU from Amazon
+### Get data on a particular SKU
-SELECT date, ordered_quantity FROM df WHERE official_sku = 'BC-001' AND channel = 'Amazon' AND CAST(date AS DATE) >= CURRENT_DATE - INTERVAL '1 year' LIMIT 100; """
+SELECT date, ordered_quantity FROM df WHERE official_sku = 'BC-001' AND CAST(date AS DATE) >= CURRENT_DATE - INTERVAL '1 year' LIMIT 100; """

-### Filter by channel 'Amazon' for the current month, including SKU and ordered quantity.
+### Get all SKUs and their sales for the current month, including SKU and ordered quantity.
 Make sure to CAST date AS DATE.
 SELECT date, official_sku, ordered_quantity
 FROM df
-WHERE channel = 'Amazon'
 AND strftime('%Y-%m', date::DATE) = strftime('%Y-%m', CURRENT_DATE)

-### Filter by channel 'Walmart' and date within the current month.
-Make sure to CAST date AS DATE.
-SELECT *
-FROM df
-WHERE channel = 'Walmart'
-AND strftime('%Y-%m', CAST(date AS DATE)) = strftime('%Y-%m', CURRENT_DATE)

-### Filter by channel 'Ebay' and date within the current month.
-Make sure to CAST date AS DATE.
-SELECT date, Custom_label AS SKU, units AS ordered_quantity FROM df
-WHERE strftime('%Y-%m', CAST(date AS DATE)) = strftime('%Y-%m', CURRENT_DATE)
-LIMIT 100;

 ## Common Errors
 Catalog Error: Scalar Function with name curdate does not exist.